n-lebel/qasd-estimator/README.md

-# Estimator complexity for the QA-SD problem
+# Security estimator for the QA-SD problem

-Python tool to select parameters for the quasi-abelian syndrom decoding problem and its stationary variant.
+Python tool to select parameters for the quasi-abelian syndrome decoding problem and its stationary variant.
 [paper](https://eprint.iacr.org/2024/429.pdf) for details.
-Adapted by the authors of [[LXXY+26]](https://eprint.iacr.org/2026/196.pdf) to include the newer attack from [[BDHV25]](https://eprint.iacr.org/2025/892.pdf) and the stationary case.
+Adapted by the authors of [[LXXY+26]](https://eprint.iacr.org/2026/196.pdf) to cover the stationary variant and include the newer attack from [[BDHV25]](https://eprint.iacr.org/2025/892.pdf).

 ## Setup